Vorchunello/Vorchunello/README.md

 ---

 ## 🧠 Summary
-I'm an enthusiastic junior developer with a deep love for immersive, narrative-driven experiences — the kind that studios like **Larian**, **Lo-Fi Games**, and **TaleWorlds** deliver.
+I'm an enthusiastic junior developer with a deep love for immersive, narrative-driven experiences.
 I'm currently studying Software Engineering and building my skill set through personal projects, code experiments, and hands-on learning in Linux.

 ---